 Students may take the placement exam a maximum of five times.
 Students may take the exam twice without doing any review.
 For each successive attempt the student must complete at least 3 hours of review using an ALEKS learning module before retaking the placement exam.

 Students must take the math placement test online.
 Use the ALEKS Math Placement/Practice Tests for your campus (see box at right).
-ALEKS will record your scores for test administrators.
+ALEKS will record your scores for test administrators and use the highest score for the recommended placement.

 Guidelines for the Writing Placement: